RikaGoldberg/quartzv4/content/Newsletter/1 Ethereum Staking/Outline.md

         i.
 Rocket Pool
         ii.
 Kiln
  D. Liquid Staking
       i.
 Pooled staking with a twist!
+[While not all pooled staking platforms offer liquid staking tokens to users, others do](https://www.ledger.com/academy/pooled-staking-how-crypto-staking-pools-work)
       A. Benefits
         a. unlocks liquidity for staked tokens with composability (a new token is minted e.g. stETH that represents a claim to your staked eth)
         b.  composability (use on defi protocols for lending and such